 By default, you will see the top 5 positive-, neutral- and negative-sentiment aspects determined for your topic in the chosen time period and filter.

 You can change the chart settings to display the number of mentions or the percentage of the total number of aspects with a specific sentiment.
-The data will change for every aspect with negative, positive or neutral sentiment.
+The data will change for every aspect with the negative, positive, or neutral sentiment.

 To download a graph, click the Export button and select your desired format.